Trangviksposten

 Trangviksposten is a satirical newspaper parody created by Jacob Hilditch.
 It first appeared as a feuilleton in the newspaper Aftenposten, a parody of a fictional local newspaper in a small town.
+Trangviksposten is a satire on Norwegian local newspapers and the social conditions in Norwegian small towns as they must have faded in the last decades of the 19th century.
+The fictitious "Trangvik" is apparently located, as you can read between the lines in Trangviksposten, somewhere on the coast between Horten and Kristiansand.
+Trangviksposten's editor "Syvertsen" leads a daily battle against his fiercest competitor, Trangvik Tidende.
 Among illustrators were Olaf Gulbransson, Theodor Kittelsen and Øyvind Sørensen.
 Trangviksposten was published in three book volumes between 1900 and 1907.
+A selection was published by Den norske Bokklubben in 1980, edited by Mentz Schulerud.

 The 1927 film Den glade enke i Trangvik was based upon Hilditsch's stories and characters.